 sudo install -d /usr/local/src/python3.13-build

-Next, create the update script.
+Next, create a PATH-based update helper.
 This script performs several safety checks before rebuilding:

 - Root check: Verifies you are running as root since compilation installs to system directories.

-- Keyring check: Verifies the Python release GPG keyring exists for signature verification.
+- Keyring check: Verifies the Python release GPG keyring exists before downloading and verifying a newer source tarball.

 - Existing install check: Confirms a prior source build exists before attempting an upgrade.

-- Version detection: Fetches the latest 3.13.x version number from python.org.
+- Version detection: Compares the installed source build with the latest 3.13.x version number from python.org.

 #!/usr/bin/env bash